-The Museum’s new environmental history gallery, Great Southern Land, opening in October 2021, will feature minerals from Broken Hill collected by AG Smith, CV Latz and CM Chidley.
+The Museum’s environmental history gallery, Great Southern Land, features minerals from Broken Hill collected by AG Smith, CV Latz and CM Chidley.

-This display will reinforce one of the main themes of the gallery – that the deep history and powerful forces of the continent are an ongoing influence on human society.
+This display reinforces one of the main themes of the gallery – that the deep history and powerful forces of the continent are an ongoing influence on human society.